-One of those dispensations was the Special, a model that first appeared in 1936, priced well below what Buicks had been selling for.
-It began Buick’s long and persistent conquest into the mid-lower price ranges, that eventually took it to the number three sales position, but eventually debased the name.
-But in 1952, this lovely Special Convertible still lived fully up to its name, in the most positive sense of the word.
+One of those dispensations was the Special, a model that first appeared in 1936 and priced well below what Buicks had been selling for.
+It began Buick’s long and persistent conquest into the mid-lower price ranges, one that eventually took it to the number three sales position and eventually debased the name in the process.
+But back in 1952, this lovely Special Convertible still lived fully up to its name, in the most positive sense of the word.

 The Special started out as way to keep Buick relevant in the Depression.
-But what it evolved into in the 40s and 50s was a way to increase production efficiencies, as a way to spread fixed costs over a wider number of units.
-This Special was a true Buick through and through, not some rebadged Chevy or such.
+But what it evolved into in the 40s and 50s was a way to increase production efficiencies and to spread fixed costs over a wider number of units.
+Or more succinctly, to build market share, largely at the expense of its GM sister divisions, This Special was a true Buick through and through, not some rebadged Chevy or such.

-But in just about every other respect, it shared all the same basic underpinnings, except of course a smaller 120 hp 263.3 cubic inch version of Buick’s OHV in-line eight.
+It shared all the same basic Buick underpinnings except of course a smaller 120 hp 263.3 cubic inch version of Buick’s OHV in-line eight.
 A very fine engine, although it was getting to be a bit long in tooth compared to Oldsmobile’s brilliant OHV V8 from 1949, as well as Cadillac’s, of course.

-That would change soon enough; in 1953, Buick’s new V8, soon dubbed the “Nailhead“, was available on the senior models, and by 1954 the straight eight was gone from the Special too.
+That would change soon enough; in 1953, Buick’s new V8, soon dubbed the “Nailhead“, was available on the senior models in that year, and by 1954 the straight eight was gone from the Special too.

 This Special convertible was priced at $2634, or $500 more than a Chevy Bel Air convertible, and $220 less than Old’s cheapest 88 convertible.
 Of course, that $500 wasn’t exactly pocket change back then, but it bought a lot more car as well as prestige.
 The leather upholstery was standard on the Special, and the interior appointments were of a high level.

 This car has the optional Dynaflow automatic, which operated in one gear (except for “Emergency Low”), thanks to a torque converter with a wide range of torque multiplication.
-It made for a very smooth power train, and sounded more like a motorboat than a car.
-And it was quite suitable to a convertible like this, which only enhanced the motorboat sensation anyway.
+It made for a very smooth power train, and made a Buick sound more like a motorboat than a car.
+The distinctive thrum of its inline eight only added to that nautical effect.
+It was quite suitable to a convertible like this, which only enhanced the motorboat sensation anyway.